ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 You have an innate ability to control the corruption your magic has upon your body.
 When you wake up after a rest you may grant yourself two beneficial corruptions of your choice which are dispelled next time you rest.

 ### Battle Corruption (level 4)
-Whenever you target a creature with a spell, you may expend 2 mana and 2 hit dice to force them to make a constitution saving throw against your spellcasting DC. on a failure they are inflicted with one of the following corruptions of your choice for the next minute, after which time their body returns to normal.
+Whenever you target a creature with a spell, you may gain 1 dark magic and expend 2 hit dice to force them to make a constitution saving throw against your spellcasting DC. on a failure they are inflicted with one of the following corruptions of your choice for the next minute, after which time their body returns to normal.

 - Eye Flaps
 Flaps of skin grow over the targets eyes, blinding them for the duration